BirdVox/bv_context_adaptation/progress.md

 5. [RUNNING] Train snowball convnet, one trial.
 Parallelize across folds (10).

-6. Compute snowball predictions.
+6. [IN PROGRESS] Compute snowball predictions.
 Parallelize across test folds (10) and prediction folds (2).

 7. Get validation accuracy and test accuracy of snowball for one trial.